 The Ontario government is rolling out a new bidding system for school bus contracts in Ontario that is causing havoc among bus drivers.
 This new Request for Proposals (RFP) system has forced large operators to give up routes, driven small, independent operators out of business and left dedicated drivers heading into summer wondering if they can return to their buses and their students in the fall.

-Under this bidding system, too many students get on the bus in September, hoping to find the driver they had got to know and trust the previous year, only to find a stranger.
+Even when there is a driver, too many students get on the bus in September hoping to find the driver they had got to know and trust the previous year, only to find a stranger.

 Unifor is the largest union in the school bus industry and has led efforts to address the RFP issue, including an in-depth report, Steering Clearing: Avoiding the RFP Trap, and meeting regularly with industry and Ontario government officials.

 Bus maintenance and repair work is being neglected as operators strive to keep costs down.
 A wave of job losses is sweeping across the province, having already affected hundreds of union and non-union workers in the past two years alone.

 It doesn’t have to be this way.
 Bus drivers are dedicated to their work, but find themselves the fodder in a bidding system that drives down wages and puts their jobs at risk.
 School bus drivers are already the lowest paid transit workers in Ontario – even though they are responsible for carrying our children, our most precious cargo.

 Drivers do this work for the love of the kids, and not just for the money.
 But that doesn’t justify the added pain this RFP system is putting them through.